21.2 NetCDF Manipulating

 Refer to the X-Function Mroiprofile to know more about this dialog.

 There can be a speed issue when there are many ROIs, Profile on = All ROIs on Matrix and Data Layout = Matrix Rowwise.
 The slowness is caused by maintaining output columns of Report Data.
 In such cases, if the original output has number of columns greater than @RDRC, output will simply remove all original columns.
 However, it should be noted that removing all output columns will also cause plots made from output, to be destroyed.

 Add ROI on the matrix, right-click on the ROI and select Clear.

 Across Multiple Matrix Sheets

 For the 4D matrix book matrix book (the 4th dimension is sheets), the single ROI will be displayed across matrix sheets.
 And the ROI will be displayed on the active sheet.

-For this ROI, it also supports Create New and Extract XYZ tool.
+For this ROI, it also supports Create New, Extract XYZ and Intensity Profile tool.
 And it will generate the active matrix sheet’s result.
 Switching sheets, the result will update for the active sheet.